-The changes specific to 2020 are reflected in this guideline, and future versions of the guideline will reflect the changes corresponding with that year.
+The changes specific to 2020 and 2021 are reflected in this guideline, and future versions of the guideline will reflect the changes corresponding with that year.

 Please direct any related questions or concerns to your Early Years Advisor or Financial Analyst as applicable.
-A full list of ministry contacts can be found on the ministry webpage.
+A full list of ministry contacts can be found on them:ministry webpage.